sav-che/TL-2/Authors/Rehder, Alfred {std. Rehd.}.md

-> [!cite] BHL link: this entry starts at [page 650](https://www.biodiversitylibrary.org/item/103624#page/664/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 650](https://www.biodiversitylibrary.org/page/33190121) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Rehder, Alfred (1863-1949), German (Saxony)-born botanist, dendrologist and gardener; at the Zwickau Gymnasium 1876-1881; apprentice to his father, Paul Julius Rehder, director of the park in Waldenburg, Saxony, 1881-1884; studied in Berlin 1884-1886, worked at Frankfurt a.M. and Muskau 1886-1888; head gardener at Darmstadt 1888-1889; id. at Göttingen 1889-1895; associate editor of Möller's Gärtner-Zeitung 1895-1898; to the United States 1898; assistant at the Arnold Arboretum, Jamaica Plain, Mass.
 1898-1918; curator of the herbarium ib.
 1918-1940; associate professor of dendrology at Harvard University 1934-1940; emeritus professor ib.
-1940-1949. (*Rehd.*).
+1940-1949.
+**Abbreviated name**: *Rehd.*

 #### Herbarium and types